 The North Laine area is a bohemian bazaar of specialist food, music and clothes shops, and open-air balcony cafés where you can relax and watch the crowds below.
 The labyrinth of cobbled alleyways in the Lanes are home to jewellers, antiquarian bookshops and exclusive fashion outlets in converted fishermen’s cottages.

 One of the top-10 city beach destinations in the world (Lonely Planet), Brighton’s seafront is the ideal place to soak up the sun in the summer or take bracing walks to clear your head on winter days.
 Along the prom you’ll find cafés, bars and nightclubs as well as beach and water sports.

 If you’re the sporty type, or just a spectator, the city has plenty of opportunities to get involved.
 You can visit the Amex Stadium, close to our campus, which is home to Brighton and Hove Albion Football Club or watch cricket at Sussex County Cricket Club in nearby Hove.

 The seafront is also a great place to get active, with sea swimming, windsurfing, kitesurfing, wakeboarding, sailing, paddle boarding and cycling.

 The campus is next to the fields and woods of Stanmer Park and on the edge of the beautiful South Downs.
 Sussex is the only university campus in England that is surrounded by a National Park, with fields, farmland and villages to explore nearby.
-If you are interested in exploring more of the South Coast's scenic sights, then you may be interested in the hikes offered in the social programme.

 Visit King George IV's exotic palace, the Royal Pavilion, see Brighton from up high on the i360 or take a look around the Sea Life Centre.
 Whatever you want to do, Brighton has a range of top attractions to visit.
 Find out more from Visit Brighton.